TRANSCOTLAND Self-guided Holidays

 Route Guidance - we provide a written description of each day's routes, and OS maps covering the whole tour.

-Extra nights - If you want to have extra nights in Aberfeldy, Pitlochry - or both - add £30 per person per night.
+Extra nights - If you want to have an extra night in Killin (which allows for a trip down Glenogle to Balquhidder), add �50 per person per night.

 Transcotland contents | Scotland | What the price includes | Inquiries & bookings